SESMG/SESMG/docs/sourcecode_documentation/program_functions.rst

       Parameters

-         -String filepath : path, where the PNG-result shall be saved
+         -  String filepath : path, where the PNG-result shall be saved
-         -dict nodes_data : dictionary containing data from excel scenario file.
+         -  dict nodes_data : dictionary containing data from excel scenario file.
-         -bool legend : specifies, whether a legend will be added to the graph or not
+         -  bool legend : specifies, whether a legend will be added to the graph or not

 charts()